cs4241-19a/a1-gettingstarted/README.md

 Vandana Anand
 https://a1-vanand23.glitch.me

-This project shows that I created a starting web site containing some information about myself such as my major and my experiences and deployed it onto Glitch.
+This project shows a starting web site containing some information about myself such as my major and my experiences and deployed it onto Glitch.

 ### Design Achievements
 - **Configued Bootstrap**: Used bootstrap to create a navigation bar to be able to click on separate pages and divide the content.